Credit Card Payment Due Date: When Are Credit Card Payments Due?

 There are many different kinds of credit cards available.
 Once you have one or more in your wallet, you can enjoy the ease of paying with plastic and possibly earning some credit card rewards.

 But how do you find your credit card due date?
 Unlike other sorts of bills, credit cards aren’t always due on a regular date like the first of the month.
-The exact due date will vary depending on your credit card billing cycle, and may fall on a seemingly random date.
+The exact due date will vary depending on your credit card billing cycle and may fall on a seemingly random date.

 To find your credit card due date (because paying on-time is part of using a credit card wisely), you can check your billing statement.
 The due date, along with the minimum payment due, will likely appear close to the top of your written statement.

-If you don’t have access to either a paper or digital billing statement, you can call the customer service number on the back of your card and ask a representative when your payment is due.
+Or you can call the customer service number on the back of your card and ask a representative when your payment is due.
 Most cards also allow you to make payments over the phone, either through an automated system or with a live customer service agent.

 How to Pay Your Credit Card on Time — and Why it’s Important